 Newbrough is in the parliamentary constituency of Hexham.

 Newbrough Hall is an early 19th-century country house at Newbrough.
-It is a Grade II* listed building.
+It is Grade II* listed on the National Heritage List for England.

 The estate was held by John Armstrong in 1692 and by John Bacon in the early 18th century.
 In 1811 the property passed to Bacon’s great grandson, the Reverend Henry Wastell.